akcode2/nhl-stats/README.md

 # Log
 The URL for the NHL stats API is https://statsapi.web.nhl.com/api/v1/.
 There is no public documentation for it, but the wonderful [Drew Hynes](https://gitlab.com/dword4/nhlapi) has done a great job documenting it.

-I used the [requests](https://requests.readthedocs.io/en/latest/)library for Python to interact with the API.
+I used the [requests](https://requests.readthedocs.io/en/latest/) library for Python to interact with the API.

 I passed in the query `schedule?season=20222023&gameType=P` to get all the playoff games in the 22-23 season.